Print data

 Decision

-A decisive principle from engineering applies to successful marketing: Keep it simple and short.
-Especially at trade fairs and in shop windows, even backlit advertising motifs can only be viewed for an average of 1 - 3 seconds, during which the entire message must be absorbed and decoded.
-This forces precision and condensation of the message.
-We therefore recommend limiting the number of core elements to a maximum of 5: a short, concise headline in combination with a clear and high-contrast division of background, packshot and other visuals, as well as the company logo.
+A crucial principle from engineering applies to successful marketing: Keep it simple and short.
+Especially at trade fairs and in shop windows, even backlit advertising motifs only achieve an average viewing time of 1–3 seconds, during which the entire message must be absorbed and decoded.
+This requires precision and condensation of the message.
+We therefore recommend limiting it to a maximum of five core elements: a short, concise headline combined with a clear and high-contrast layout of the background, packshot, and other visuals, as well as the company logo.

 Form hierarchies

 Good advertising is a balancing act.
-Despite its simplicity, it must convey enough information to get the advertiser's message across.
-When constructing the illuminated motif, a hierarchy should therefore be established in advance that incorporates the viewer's subsequent line of sight and reading direction.
-In order to speed up the decoding process, all design elements should also be positioned clearly apart from each other.
-Overlays of pack shots and brand symbols by other image components should be avoided accordingly.
+Despite its simplicity, it must convey sufficient information to convey the advertiser's message.
+Therefore, when structuring the illuminated motif, a hierarchy should be established in advance, taking into account the viewer's future gaze and reading direction.
+To accelerate the decoding process, all design elements should also be positioned clearly and distinctly from one another.
+Overlaying packshots and brand symbols with other image components should be avoided.

 Show who you are